http://www.latimes.com/nation/la-na-court-new-term-20131006,0,6362653.story

 On Tuesday, the court will hear an appeal brought by the Republican National Committee and Senate Minority Leader Mitch McConnell (R-Ky.) that challenges the $123,000 total limit on how much donors may give to congressional candidates and political parties.
 They want the court to say contributions, like political spending, are fully protected as free speech.

 The lead plaintiff is Shaun McCutcheon, a 46-year-old electrical engineer from Birmingham, Ala.
-If he wins, it will help
+If he wins, it will help those in the political fundraising business because they could solicit millions of dollars from wealthy donors.

 On Nov.
 6, the court will consider whether town leaders can invite a Christian minister to open their meetings with a prayer to Jesus Christ.
 The case is Town of Greece (N.Y.) vs. Galloway.